Autumn Auction 2023: Time to Tailgate - Saturday, November 4th

 Things to keep in mind:

-Families: When you are deciding what to offer, keep in mind parents like to do things with their children (such as a bounce house party in your backyard or a hike and a picnic), children like to do special things without their parents (such as making crafts for Christmas presents or a trip to the zoo) and parents like to do things without their children (such as poker night).
+Families: When you are deciding what to offer, keep in mind parents like to do things with their children (such as a bounce house party in your backyard or a hike and a picnic), children like to do special things without their parents (such as making crafts for holidays or a trip to the zoo) and parents like to do things without their children (such as poker night).
 We try to have a good mix.

 Timing: Auctions are organized approximately twice per year – spring and fall.
 Try to plan some things that happen months from now.